|My Spiritual Autobiography

 fellow Americans.
 Because my family was not ready to enter full Orthodoxy, we made a pragmatic

-progress in becoming an American Church with its own unique jurisdiction and identity.
+becoming an American Church with its own unique jurisdiction and identity.

 In accord with the Code of Canons of the Eastern Churches, my ecclesiastical rank was recognized